busterswt/openstack-networking/One - Neutron Flat Networking.md

   nameserver 8.8.8.8
 ```

 _TIP: Do not set br-eth0 to auto.
-Due to the order that processes are started at boot, this must be accomplished in rc.local.
+Because of the order that processes are started at boot, the interface must be brought up using rc.local.
 Instead, edit the /etc/rc.local file of each machine and add the following line before the 'exit' statement:_

 ```
 ifup br-eth0